Locations:

 How is heel bursitis treated?

-• Orthotics: Heel wedges encourage proper walking form and reduce irritation in your heel.
+• Orthotics.
+Heel wedges encourage proper walking form and reduce irritation in your heel.
 You can buy heel wedges in a store.
-Your healthcare provider can also make custom heel wedges for your foot.
+Your podiatrist can also make custom heel wedges for your foot.

-• Physical therapy: Stretching your Achilles tendon will take pressure off your heel bursa.
-Calf stretches, toe-to-wall stretches and heel drop stretches may all provide relief.
-Calf, ankle and foot exercises strengthen your Achilles tendon and the surrounding area.
-This also takes pressure off your bursa.
+• Physical therapy.
+Stretching your Achilles tendon will take pressure off your heel bursa.
+Calf stretches, toe-to-wall stretches and heel drop stretches — as well as strengthening — may all provide relief.

-• Corticosteroids: In rare cases, your healthcare provider may inject a corticosteroid into your heel.
+• Bursa injections.
+In rare cases, your healthcare provider may inject a steroid into your heel.
 This will decrease inflammation.

-• Surgery: Surgery is rarely needed.
-However, if your pain hasn’t improved in six to 12 months, you may have to see a foot and ankle surgeon.
-They may surgically remove the affected bursa (bursectomy).
+• Surgery.
+Surgery is rarely needed.
+But if your pain hasn’t improved in six to 12 months, you may have to see a foot and ankle surgeon to surgically remove the affected bursa (bursectomy).

 Advertisement